metagov/daostar/DAOIPs/daoip-5.md

 Further, in the process of applying through Gitcoin, Chiyo likely verified ownership over a Twitter and GitHub account.
 These serve as credentials that Gitcoin can publish as an issuer on behalf of Chiyo (note `attestationIssuers` above), which can then be used directly within the application systems of other grant pools.

 ## Grants system
+A grants system is simply the DAO, foundation, or other organization that governs a grant pool.

-We contemplated introducing an additional grants system schema which would serve as a container for a single organization, foundation, or DAO to manage multiple grant pools (e.g. as part of a yearly grant or a fundraising round).
+We contemplated introducing an additional grants system schema to help organizations manage multiple grant pools (e.g. as part of a yearly grant or a fundraising round).
 But there are many potential management schemes for grant pools.
-Rather than introduce additional fields and architecture to support these systems, we decided to abstract that functionality into the organization / DAO itself and require only that the DAO publish a `grantPoolsURI` field.
+Rather than introduce additional fields and architecture to support these systems, we decided to abstract that functionality into the organization / DAO itself and require only that it publish a `grantPoolsURI` field.
 In other words, while we expect roles, permissions, and decision-making procedures to be defined at the level of a grant system, we decided not to include those in this specification because (1) we did not want to enforce a specific on-chain implementation of roles and permissions and (2) roles and permissions are sufficiently modular that they can specified in a separate specification.

-We also considered having grant pools publish a `managerURI` field that, normatively, points at a daoURI.
+We also considered having grant pools publish a `managerURI` field that, normatively, points at a daoURI, but there is no established pattern for declaring links or relationships between contracts and it was beyond the scope of this specification to do so.

-We decided that all organizations should declare a daoURI.
-Some organizations, e.g. L1 foundations may not have a single on-chain address that represents their governance.

-Note that multiple organizations may report the same grant pool.
+Note that multiple organizations may report the same grant pool (and assign the same grant pool different ids).

 ## Grant pool
 The proposed grant pool design is designed to facilitate clear publication of the behavior, eligibility and decision-making criteria, and performance of grant pools while remaining flexible with respect to many different program designs including Gitcoin-style “rounds”, rolling applications/funding periods, retroactive funding, custom payout and refund logic, bounty programs and hackathons, and so on.

 In general, our design expects grant pools to publish significantly more ongoing performance information than projects.
 In this way, we pose grant pools as objects somewhat similar to investment portfolios.
-This is for two reasons: (1) to help potential applicants sort through relevant grant pools and (2) to foster productive forms of transparency in grants administration (not all transparency is desirable), especially to external donors, community governance, and fund partners.
+This is for two reasons: (1) to help potential applicants sort through relevant grant pools and (2) to foster productive forms of transparency in grants administration, especially to external donors, community governance, and fund partners.
 We believe this will lead to both more professionalization in grants administration and stronger outcomes from grants.
 Grant pools also occupy a clear position of power vis-a-vis projects, and can thus affect the behavior of many projects.
 By using this power wisely, a relatively small group of grant pools can create systematic change in the entire ecosystem.

-We decided to just restrict the scope of grant pools to just on-chain instruments, i.e. those with a unique CAIP-10 address, though we briefly contemplated supporting other fundable objects as well, e.g. Paypal accounts, Stripe wallets, Open Collective collectives, and traditional bank accounts.
+We considered restricting the scope of grant pools to just on-chain instruments, i.e. those with a unique CAIP-10 address.
+Ultimately it was not difficult to extend the specification to other fundable objects as well, e.g. Paypal accounts, Stripe wallets, Open Collective collectives, and traditional bank accounts.

-We also discussed including a manager field to name the person, DAO, or entity managing the grant pool, but felt this aspect of governance was sufficiently abstracted in the grants system.

 We considered adding an optional allowlist for both tokens and funders.
 The funder allow list can be important for KYC while the token allowlist allows an organization to control what kinds of contributions can be made to the grant pool (e.g. only stablecoins and the native token of the DAO).
 We decided that these fields could be added and tested in future specifications.